 Earth Overshoot Day 2020

 Today is Earth Overshoot Day, the point where scientists say humanity has burned through all the natural resources that the planet can replenish for 2020. .
-For the rest of the year, we are maintaining our ecological deficit by drawing down local resource stocks and accumulating carbon dioxide in the atmosphere.
-We are operating in overshoot.
+For the rest of the year, we’re in overshoot.

 However, due to Covid-19 for the first time in years, Earth Overshoot Day has been pushed to a later date.
 Last year, it landed on July 29 — nearly a month earlier.
 The pandemic has led to a “9.3% reduction in the global Ecological Footprint compared to the same period last year” according to the Global Footprint Network’s latest reports and projections.